roundup-tracker/roundup/website/README.txt

     . ${project_home}/docbuilder/bin/activate
     # cd to website source and build it
     cd ${project_home}/src/roundup/website/www
-    make clean
+    hg up <release tag>  # make sure you are using the released code make clean
     make html
     # you can check which files updated (the date will change with many files)